 A dental bridge is a fixed (non-removable) appliance and is one option to replace missing teeth.

 There are several types of bridges.
-You and Dr. Beck, your dentist In Southwest Portland, will discuss the best options for your particular case.
+You and Dr. Beck, your dentist In South Portland, will discuss the best options for your particular case.
 The “traditional bridge” is the most popular type and is usually made of porcelain fused to metal.
 This type of bridge consists of two crowns that go over two anchoring teeth (abutment teeth) and are attached to pontics (artificial teeth), filling the gap created by one or more missing teeth.

 Dental bridges are highly durable and will last many years; however, they may need replacement or need to be re-cemented due to normal wear.